ISO 14001 is the international standard that specifies requirements for an effective environmental management system to achieve ISO compliance.

 An environmental management system consists of policies, processes, plans, practices, and records that govern how an organization interacts with the environment.
-That system should be tailored to each organization because the legal requirements and environmental interactions matching specific business processes are different for every company.
+That system should be tailored to each organization because the legal requirements and environmental interactions matching specific business processes differ for every company.

 ISO 14001 offers companies a framework to help them develop an environmental management system that meets their needs.
 It maps out the elements necessary to ensure that your environmental management system meets compliance and business objectives.

-The ISO 14001 standard is published by the International Organization for Standardization, an international body that establishes and distributes standards that are accepted worldwide.
-The most recent version of the environmental management system standard was published in 2015, and therefore is known as ISO 14001:2015.
+The ISO 14001 standard is published by the International Organization for Standardization, an international body that establishes and distributes standards accepted worldwide.
+The most recent version of the environmental management system standard was published in 2015, known as ISO 14001:2015.

-ISO 14001 is a voluntary standard, to which companies can certify if they choose.
-It’s part of the ISO 14000 family of standards, which address environmental management; and companies can integrate this standard with other ISO standards for management systems, such as ISO 9001, the standard for quality management systems.
+ISO 14001 is a voluntary standard companies can certify if they choose.
+It’s part of the ISO 14000 family of standards, which addresses environmental management, and companies can integrate this standard with other ISO standards for management systems, such as ISO 9001, the standard for quality management systems.

 Who should get ISO 14001 certified?

 ISO 14001 should be used by any company that wants to set up, improve, or maintain an environmental management system to conform to the organization’s established environmental policies and requirements.

 Any organization can incorporate the requirements of ISO 14001 into its pre-existing environmental management system (if the organization has one).
 ISO 14001 can be used by every company, regardless of size, location, or industry.